nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 #### Finish a task: `task finish`
-- Finish a task in the task list
+Finish a task in the task list

+After one of the tasks of an appointment is finished, the status of an appointment will automatically update to processing.

+After all tasks of an appointment are finished, the status of an appointment will automatically update to processed.

 Format: `task finish i/TASK_ID`
 * The `TASK_ID` and `EMPLOYEE_ID` must be positive integers 1, 2, 3, …
 * The `TASK_ID` can be found by `task view`
-* When all the tasks of an appointment is marked as done, the status of an appointment is automatically marked as processed.

 Example of usage:
 `task finish i/1`